 Choosing the right data warehouse is a critical component of your general data and analytic business needs.
-One of the biggest questions that businesses ask when they're choosing their data warehouse providers is this: Should you use Amazon or Google's data warehouse for your business needs?
+One of the biggest questions that businesses ask when they're choosing their data warehouse providers is this: Should you use Snowflake, Amazon, or Google's data warehouse for your business needs?

 Both Amazon and Google have impressive data warehouses with Redshift and BigQuery.
 Each of these solutions can run analytics at-scale rapidly.
 We're not comparing apples and oranges here.
 This is apples to apples.
 But, there are real use cases that each of them excel at, and both solutions can be valuable depending upon your business's situational needs.

 At Xplenty, we support both solutions.
 So, this post will act as a guide for businesses looking to understand which data warehouse is best suited for their particular workflows and projects.

 Data warehouses (sometimes called columnar storage solutions) are dumping grounds where you can throw all of your BI data for analytic processing.
 Both Redshift and BigQuery are data warehouses.
 You can throw all of your data from your blended tech stack and start to run analytics on it to help you make critical business decisions, forecast trends, budget, etc.